 In Kansas, retirees with an AGI of $75,000 or less are exempt from paying state taxes on their Social Security benefits, regardless of filing status.
 Those with an AGI above this threshold are taxed at the same rate as other income, which ranges from 3.1% to 5.7% in Kansas.

-Minnesota was considering legislation this year to fully repeal state taxes on Social Security income but ultimately just expanded exemptions.
+Minnesota was considering legislation in 2023 to fully repeal state taxes on Social Security income but ultimately just expanded exemptions.
 Social Security benefits are now completely deductible for single retirees with incomes up to $78,000 and married couples with incomes up to $100,000.

 However, there are some exemptions for retirees with incomes above the threshold under the state’s Social Security Subtraction rule.
-For 2023, the maximum subtraction is $5,840 for married joint filers, $2,920 for married separate filers and $4,560 for single and head-of-household filers.
+For the 2024 tax year, the maximum subtraction is $5,840 for married joint filers, $2,725 for married separate filers and $4,560 for single and head-of-household filers.

 The deduction decreases as income increases, which means Social Security benefits are fully taxable for retirees with incomes above the top thresholds.
 Minnesota imposes a 5.35% to 9.85% income tax.